Wedding Photography FAQ

 What if you’re sick and can’t make it on my wedding day?

-I've heard many stories about photographers canceling right before a wedding.
+I've heard many stories about photographers not showing up, or canceling right before a wedding.
 In nearly all of these cases the photographer canceled for a non-emergency reason.
 Usually, it’s because a better deal came along on that date.
-Or, a larger studio had a few staff photographers quit last minute.
+Or, a few staff photographers quit at a studio last minute.

-There is no way I would do something so unscrupulous to you!
+There is no way I would do something so unscrupulous!
 Once you have me booked...
 I’m there, and I won’t double book, or cancel...
 Period.
 I know how important your wedding photographs are to you.
 Plus, I stake my livelihood on my reputation and I would never do anything to tarnish it.

 However, there are no absolute guarantees in life.
 Anything can happen to me or any of your vendors.
 But, you should know that since I started photographing weddings in 2002, I have had the good fortune of good health and have never missed an event... nor even been late.
 It would take a catastrophic event or serious hospitalization to cause me to miss a wedding.
 No matter what my circumstances are, I would make every attempt to photograph the wedding.

 In the unlikely event that something absolutely beyond my control prevents me from attending your wedding, I will do everything possible to find the very best substitute photographer available.
-I will make every attempt to exceed your expectations given that unlikely scenario.
+I will make every attempt to exceed your expectations.
 I am closely connected with many excellent photographers that would fill in as principal photographer in an emergency.
 My assistant photographers would be there with them also.
 If I can not find a suitable replacement, you would receive a full refund.

 Where are you located?